Azirella

 From 847 Exceptions to 14

 The same planner who spent four days reviewing 847 exceptions now arrives to a prioritized worklist of 14 items.
 The system processed the same 847 overnight.
 It auto-resolved 780 within guardrails.
-It flagged 53 for informational review.
+It flagged 53 for informational awareness.
 And it escalated 14 that require human judgment.

 For each of those 14 items, she sees what happened, what the system recommends (ranked options with trade-offs), why it recommends it (reasoning grounded in specific data), and what happens if she does nothing.